-From now, Japan needs not only to stay with the perspective of globalizing the activities of S&T, but also to implement them strategically.
-In so doing, the government will make efforts toward achieving the following objectives while using the approaches of competition, harmonization, cooperation, and support according to the condition of the counterparts based on sufficient research and analysis of global trends.
+From now, Japan needs to not only stay with the perspective of merely globalizing the activities of S&T, but to implement them strategically.
+In so doing, the government will make efforts towards achieving the following objectives while using the approaches of competition and harmonization, cooperation and support according to the condition of the counterparts based on sufficient research and analysis of global trends.

-- Utilize Japan's S&T abilities to respond to the solving of international challenges, and the international imperatives and expectations from other countries to increase the trust toward Japan. - Contribute to formulating international standards and rules on S&T through Japan's initiatives. - Cultivate Japan's researchers as world-class human resources, and strengthen Japan's S&T abilities by improving the diversity of research and standards of research through accepting outstanding foreign researchers.
+- Utilize Japan's S&T abilities to respond to the solving of international challenges, and the international imperatives and expectations from other countries to raise the trust towards Japan. - Contribute to formulating international standards and rules on S&T through Japan's initiatives. - As well as cultivating Japan's researchers as world-class human resources, strengthen Japan's S&T abilities by improving the diversity of research and standards of research through accepting outstanding foreign researchers.